Dual Diagnosis Treatment Brookings, OR

 Curry Community Health Substance Use Disorder Program

-Curry Community Health Substance Use Disorder Program is a dual diagnosis treatment center in Brookings, Oregon that provides treatment services for drug and alcohol addiction and mental health disorders that include bipolar disorder as well as paranoid personality disorder.
+Curry Community Health Substance Use Disorder Program is a dual diagnosis treatment center in Brookings, Oregon that provides treatment for substance use and mental health disorders that include post-traumatic stress disorder as well as antisocial personality disorder.

 Address: 615 5th Street, Brookings, OR 97415 in Curry County